Introduction: Clearnet vs. Darknet

 Then, save the file ports.conf.

-Add the files of your website to the director /var/www/html.
+Add the files of your website to the directory /var/www/html.
 For the sake of this tutorial, we will create the file oursite.html which will include the following HTML code:

 Now, we will save the file oursite.html in /var/www/html.
 It is time to start Apache: